Lewis Structures of the Phosphate Ion (PO4)-3

-Another example for writing Lewis structures following the above procedure is given bellow:
+Another example for writing Lewis structures following the above procedure is given below.

-Let us consider the case of the phosphate ion PO4-3 .
+Let us consider the case of the Lewis structures of phosphate ion PO4-3 .
 The phosphate ion combines with various atoms and molecules withing living organisms to form many different compounds essential to life.
 Some examples of phosphate role in living matter include:

 - Giving shape to DNA, which is a blueprint of genetic information contained in every living cell